 You must be of good character.

-You must pass all four parts of the Uniform CPA Examination.
+You must pass all four parts of the Uniform CPA Exam.

 Work for one full year as a full-time employee, under the direct supervision of a licensed CPA.